christiancadieux2/messagebuffer/README.md

  - Messages currently include a topic and message. newlines in the message are encoded ('\\\n').

- - messagebuffer define a 'Provider' inteface for use by providers.
+ - messagebuffer defines a 'Provider' inteface for use by providers.
 Example with a kafka Provider:

 ```
   kprovider, err := kafkaprovider.NewProvider(khost)